gdt050579/AppCUI-rs/docs/chapter-2/backends/crossterm.md

 This backend relies on the `crossterm` crate to provide a terminal abstraction layer.
 It supports various terminal features such as mouse input, keyboard input, and screen manipulation.

-For clipboard operations, it uses the `copypaste` crate's built-in clipboard functionality for UNIX-like systems, and windows API for Windows systems.
+For clipboard operations, it uses the `copypasta` crate's built-in clipboard functionality for UNIX-like systems, and the Windows API on Windows.

 ## Limitations